Santosh9800/AdvancedHacking_Tools/README.md

 # AdvancedHacking_Tools
-This tool is intended for ethical use only.
-Unauthorized use of this tool for scanning and brute-forcing websites without permission may violate local laws and regulations.
-Always ensure you have explicit permission to conduct security assessments.
+## 📜 Disclaimer

+**Bug_recon.sh** is a powerful reconnaissance and brute-forcing tool created strictly for ethical hacking and professional cybersecurity research purposes.
+Unauthorized use of this tool to scan, brute-force, or exploit websites, servers, or any other systems without explicit permission from the owners is illegal and may result in severe penalties under local, national, or international laws.

+This tool is intended exclusively for penetration testers, bug bounty hunters, security researchers, and ethical hackers who have **proper authorization** to assess the security posture of digital assets.

+By using **Bug_recon.sh**, you agree to take full responsibility for your actions and ensure that you comply with all applicable legal regulations, industry standards, and ethical guidelines.

+**Always perform security assessments in a responsible, professional, and lawful manner.**

 ## Recon Tool Screenshot
 Below is a screenshot of the tool in action: